 How often do you reach out to previous candidates when a new position opens up?
 Do you maintain a talent pipeline to keep track of past applicants?
 If not, you’re missing a huge opportunity to significantly reduce time to hire.
 A talent pipeline ensures that, when you have a hiring need, you don’t have to start from scratch, because you already have a pool of interested candidates from which to source.
 These candidates have already expressed interest in your company, and though they may not have been right for a particular role, it doesn’t mean they couldn’t make an excellent fit for other roles.

 While you’re giving these candidates a second look, you may also consider reaching out to former employees.
 If they left the company on good terms, former employees can be a great talent pool to tap into, as they’re already familiar with the business and can “hit the ground running.”

-Don’t discount mature workers or retirees, either, as they bring a wealth of knowledge and a hard work ethic to the workplace, or workers who seem overqualified, who can contribute in new and different ways.
+Don’t discount mature workers or retirees, either, as they bring a wealth of knowledge and a solid work ethic to the workplace, or workers who seem overqualified, who can contribute in new and different ways.
 Finally, make a concerted effort to hire military veterans, who bring a wealth of skills and strengths to the workplace.

-Focus on the Candidate Experience
+Focus on the candidate experience